Next Book in the Series Browse A–Z

 Publication Reading Order

-The Boysie Oakes is a Police Procedural / Crime Fiction series by John Gardner, comprising 11 books published between 1964 and 1975.
-Books are listed in publication order, which is the recommended reading sequence.
+The Boysie Oakes is a Police Procedural / Crime Fiction series by John Gardner, made up of 11 books published between 1964 and 1975.
+It begins with The Liquidator (1964), and is best read in publication order.
+The most recent entry is A Killer for a Song (1975), spanning 11 years of storytelling.

 John Gardner (1933-1982) was an American author known for his literary and detective fiction.
 Raised in Batavia, New York, Gardner attended the University of Washington and the University of Iowa, where he earned an MFA in creative writing.
 Gardner's first novel, "The Resurrection," was published in 1966, and he went on to write more than 50 works including "Nickel Mountain" (1973) and "October Light" (1976), a National Book Critics Circle Award finalist.
 However, Gardner is best known for his detective series featuring the enigmatic sleuth, Boysie Oakes, which includes "The Sunlight Dialogues" (1972) and "Runner Mack" (1980).
 Gardner's writing was praised for its psychological depth, taut plots, and evocative prose.
 He won numerous awards, including the Edgar Allan Poe Award for "The Sunlight Dialogues" and the O. Henry Award for "Redemption."
 His work continues to be critically acclaimed and widely read today.